Harshit765G4/DSA_Notes/README.md

 class Solution {
 public:
+    int numWaterBottles(int numBottles, int numExchange) {
+        // Initialize the answer with the initial number of full bottles (all can be drunk) int totalDrunk = numBottles;

+        // Keep exchanging empty bottles for new full bottles while we have enough empties
+        // Each iteration: we exchange 'numExchange' empty bottles for 1 full bottle
+        // This means we effectively reduce empty bottles by (numExchange - 1)
+        // The new full bottle gets drunk immediately, so we increment totalDrunk while (numBottles >= numExchange) {
+            // Reduce empty bottles by (numExchange - 1) since we trade numExchange for 1 numBottles -= (numExchange - 1);
+            // Increment total drunk bottles by 1 (the new bottle we got from exchange) totalDrunk++;
+        }

+        return totalDrunk;
+    }
+};

+class Solution {
+public:
     int triangularSum(vector<int>& nums) {
         // Iterate through levels of the triangle from bottom to top
         // k represents the current size of the array we're processing